IRR (Internal Rate of Return)

 IRR vs. ROI

-While both measure profitability, they are different. * **ROI (Return on Investment):** Measures the total growth of an investment from start to finish.
-It doesn't account for the *time value of money*.
-A 50% ROI over 10 years is very different from a 50% ROI over 2 years. * **IRR:** Accounts for *when* the cash comes in.
-Dollar for dollar, receiving cash earlier results in a higher IRR because that money can be reinvested sooner.
+While both measure profitability, they are different in their fundamental architecture.
+ROI (Return on Investment): Measures the total absolute growth of an investment from start to finish.
+It is a simple ratio that doesn't account for the "Time Value of Money."
+A 50% ROI over 10 years is very different from a 50% ROI over 2 years in terms of real economic power.
+IRR: Accounts for exactly "When" the cash enters the portfolio.
+At a technical level, receiving cash earlier results in a significantly higher IRR because that money can be immediately "Re-Deployed" into other yield-bearing assets.
+This makes IRR the superior tool for analyzing "Multi-Stage Projects" with complex cash flow timings.

 Advantages of IRR